simdens/brouter_profile/longdistance.md

      - `bikeSpeedLimitEquivalentSlope <= -MaxSlope`
          - compute speed cost at `-MaxSlope`with speed at `-MaxSlope`
      - set `downhillmaxslope = bikeSpeedLimitEquivalentSlope`
-     - set `uphillmaxslopecost` such that it compensates the speed cost change for slopes `< downhillmaxslope`
+     - set `downhillmaxslopecost` such that it compensates the speed cost change for slopes `< downhillmaxslope`

 ⇒ If current way segment slope is `> elevationbufferreduce`, this algorithm is not correct anymore.
 Thus `elevationbufferreduce`needs to be set to a large enough value.